Jor-El

-Jor-El, originally known as Jor-L, is a character appearing in American comic books published by DC Comics.
-Created by writer Jerry Siegel and artist Joe Shuster, Jor-El first appeared in a newspaper comic strip in 1939 with Superman.
+Jor-El is a character appearing in American comic books published by DC Comics.
+Created by writer Jerry Siegel and artist Joe Shuster, Jor-El first appeared in the Superman newspaper comic strip in 1939.

 Jor-El is Superman's biological father, the husband of Lara, and a leading scientist on the planet Krypton before its destruction.
 He foresees his planet's fate but is unable to convince his colleagues in time to rescue most of Krypton's inhabitants.
 Jor-El is able to save his infant son Kal-El (Superman) by launching him towards Earth in a homemade spaceship just moments before Krypton explodes.
-When Superman later constructs his headquarters, the Fortress of Solitude, he honors his biological parents with the inclusion of a statue of Jor-El and Lara holding up a globe of Krypton, the fortress also holds a holographic copy of Jor-El's consciousnesses, letting Superman able to interact with his father for advice and knowledge.
+When Superman later constructs his headquarters, the Fortress of Solitude, he honors his biological parents with the inclusion of a statue of Jor-El and Lara holding up a globe of Krypton.
+The fortress also holds a holographic copy of Jor-El's consciousnesses, letting Superman interact with his father for advice and knowledge.

 Jor-El was portrayed by Marlon Brando in the films Superman and Superman II.
-Archival footage cut from the prior movies was used with the permission of Brando's estate to insert the deceased Brando into 2006's Superman Returns in a reprise of the role.
-The character was then portrayed by Russell Crowe in the film Man of Steel.
+Archival footage cut from the prior films was used with the permission of Brando's estate to insert the deceased Brando into 2006's Superman Returns in a reprise of the role.
+Terence Stamp played the voice of Jor-El in the television series Smallville and was portrayed by Julian Sands.
+The character was then portrayed by Russell Crowe in the DC Extended Universe film Man of Steel (2013) and by Bradley Cooper in the DC Universe film Superman (2025).
 Angus Macfadyen portrayed the character in the first season of the television series Superman & Lois.

 Fictional character biography

 Precursor (New Adventure Comics)

-Joe Shuster and Jerry Siegel, the creators of both Superman and Jor-L, first introduced a character named "Jor-L" in 1936, more than a year before the first Superman story was published.
-The original "Jor-L" appeared in New Adventure Comics (released in 1936, cover-dated January 1937), a re-titled issue #12 of the previous New Comics, which would be re-titled again, starting with issue #32, as the 45-year-long Adventure Comics series.
+Joe Shuster and Jerry Siegel, the creators of both Superman and Jor-L, first introduced a character named Jor-L in 1936, more than a year before the first Superman story was published.
+The original Jor-L appeared in New Adventure Comics (released in 1936, cover-dated January 1937), a re-titled issue #12 of the previous New Comics, which would be re-titled again, starting with issue #32, as the 45-year-long Adventure Comics series.

-Featured in the four-page Shuster and Siegel strip Federal Men, this "Jor-L" is not an extraterrestrial but, instead, a far-future "ace sleuth" in the service of "Interplanetary Federation Headquarters".
+Featured in the four-page Shuster and Siegel strip Federal Men, this Jor-L is not an extraterrestrial but, instead, a far-future "ace sleuth" in the service of "Interplanetary Federation Headquarters".
 The character battles "Nira-Q", the outer-space-faring "bandit queen", in the year 3000 A.D.
-The 1936 "Jor-L" exists as part of a story within a story, as Shuster and Siegel's strip presents the tale as a scientist's forecast of future crime-fighting told to the contemporary 1930s-era G-man heroes of "Federal Men".
+The 1936 Jor-L exists as part of a story within a story, as Shuster and Siegel's strip presents the tale as a scientist's forecast of future crime-fighting told to the contemporary 1930s-era G-man heroes of Federal Men.